 - You might find that a toothpick inserted into the center of the loaf comes out clean long before the 60-minute mark.
 Don’t be fooled by this – the bread is probably still not fully baked.
 Allow it to bake for at least 55 minutes to ensure it is baked through.

-- Allow the bread to cool thoroughly before slicing.
+- To make the best beer bread, allow the bread to cool thoroughly before slicing.

-As always, if you try this recipe, I hope you love it.
+As always, if you try this recipe for Cheesy Beer Bread, I hope you love it.
 Please let me know how it turned out in the comments below.